Jakub-Studnicka/zabbix-wininventory2025/README.md

 Choose this option if you want to make any changes to the PowerShell script or you prefer to deploy it yourself.
 You may need to change the agent install path if you don't have a default install (C:\Program Files\Zabbix Agent).

-1. Create a sub-folder called "plugins" in your Zabbix Agent install folder (eg: C:\Program Files\Zabbix Agent\plugins).
+1. Create a sub-folder called "plugins" in your Zabbix Agent install folder (eg: C:\Program Files\Zabbix Agent 2\zabbix_agent2.d\plugins.d).
-2. Download get-inventory-2020.ps1 from Github (https://git.io/Jfon6) and make any changes you need to it.
+2. Download get-inventory-2020.ps1 from Github (https://rb.gy/0n71tw) and make any changes you need to it.
 Check the .ps file for instructions on making changes.
 3. Copy get-inventory-2020.ps1 to the plugins directory.